The program covers all the main topics related to MRI of prostate cancer and provides basic and early advanced knowledge.

 Radiologists (to-be) who would like to become more confident on reporting prostate MRI will find the fellowship useful.

 The Prostate MRI fellowship that TMC academy offers includes an overview of the main indications to perform MRI of the prostate: Diagnosis (PI-RAD), staging (local and sytemic), follow up (post-treatment and active surveillance) .
 Each module starts with a lecture.
 You will be challenged with an examination and after the lecture we continue with individual case readings from the TMC academy teaching file.
 Finally, each module ends with a common reading session of the cases using reporting templates to help you navigate and write adequate reports.

-Participation in this fellowship with 6 radiologists maximum ensures a personal learning environment where you will enhance and strengthen your own and each other’s knowledge in structured Prostate MRI reading.
+Participation in this fellowship with a reduced number of radiologists ensures a personal learning environment where you will enhance and strengthen your own and each other’s knowledge in structured Prostate MRI reading.